-Supervisors expect a bank's board and senior management to ensure adequate governance structures and control processes with respect to the fair valuation of financial instruments for risk management and financial reporting purposes.
+Supervisors expect a bank's board to ensure adequate governance structures4 and control processes for all financial instruments that are measured at fair value for risk management and financial reporting purposes.
 These processes should be consistently applied across the bank and integrated with risk measurement and management processes.